-Wiyaala, which means “the doer” in her local Sissala dialect, is from Funsi in the Upper West Region of Ghana.
+Wiyaala, which means “the doer” in her local Sissala dialect, is an independent musician from Funsi in the Upper West Region of Ghana.
 Her music references West African Folk traditions and contemporary Afro-Pop, sometimes drawing comparisons with Angelique Kidjo.

 In 2012, she travelled to the “big city” Accra, and won the Vodafone Icons Reality Show.
 After being “spotted” by Rita Ray of BBC’s Global Beats in 2014, Wiyaala has emerged as one of Ghana’s leading international touring artists performing at top events and festivals all over the world, including the Commonwealth Games 2018 in Australia, WOMAD UK, Green Man, Kendal Calling, Shambala and Timitar Festival in Morocco.

 since Osibisa in the 1970's with her 2014 FIFA World Cup Song "Go Go Black Stars"

 .
 She has released two albums : "Wiyaala

 " (2018).
 After her 3 months residency at the French Institute

 , she will be back in 2022 with a new album « Yaga Yaga

 » and a new show

 , who designs and sews her unique stage costumes, is well known for promoting her village roots, where she frequently holds events to encourage the local children to develop their creativity and sense of self worth.

 Ghanaian traditionnal/cultural act of the year - Ghana Music Awards UK 2021